-Among the many things to consider for a beginner runners diet, nutrition is one of the most important aspects to focus on when incorporating more exercise and mileage.
+Among the many things to consider for a beginner runners diet or cross country runner diet, nutrition is one of the most important aspects to focus on when incorporating more exercise and mileage.

 Many people who get into running too quickly amp up mileage without changing their diets, which can quickly lead to underfueling and female overtraining symptoms, and even relative energy deficiency syndrome.

-Below are 4 key evidence-based tips for new runners to help keep you focused and energized throughout your training.
+Below are 4 key evidence-based tips for a cross country runner diet and for new runners to help keep you focused and energized throughout your training.

-If you’re looking for the best foods for running, those don’t exist because we are all individual and have different needs and preferences.
+If you’re looking for the best foods for running, those don’t exist because we are all individuals and have different needs and preferences.
 However, the proportion of macronutrients matters.

 You may have heard the term macronutrients as the diet trend “count your macros.”